xwu/xwu-swift-numerics/integers-part-2.md

 necessary), then [masking the result to the number of bits in LHS][ref 9-3].

 To obtain the result, the RHS is preprocessed to ensure that it is in the range `0..<lhs.bitWidth`.
-For a LHS of arbitrary bit width, preprocessing would require computing the [modulus after floored division][ref 9-4].
+For a LHS of arbitrary bit width, preprocessing the RHS requires computing the [modulus after floored division][ref 9-4].
 In other words, the amount by which to shift the LHS can be obtained as follows:

 ```swift
 var shift = rhs % lhs.bitWidth